Fast inspirals and the treatment of orbital resonances: Results

 \subsection{Full NIT convergence}

 In order to test that we have implemented the NIT equations of motion correctly, we examine how the differences between the OG and NIT inspiral quantities vary with the mass ratio.
 If implemented correctly, the difference in the phases and extrinsic quantities should scale linearly while the difference in the orbital elements (after inverting the transformation to leading order) should scale quadratically.
 Any deviation from this would indicate either a bug in our code, a large interpolation error for the terms in our NIT equations of motion, or error in the numerical solver.

 As such, we start an inspiral at $\left( p(0),e(0),x(0) \right) = \left(9.5,0.2,0.8 \right)$ and evolve the inspiral until $p = 9$ using both the OG and Full NIT equations of motion and varying the mass ratio from $10^{-1}$ to $10^{-4}$.
-These initial conditions were specifically chosen to avoid encountering any low order resonances during the inspiral.
+We examine these mass ratios not because we believe our models to be accurate in this entire range.
+Instead, we explore this range because it is sufficient for demonstrating the scaling of the residuals between the OG and NIT models while avoiding the computational cost of the OG model at extreme mass ratios.
+The initial conditions were specifically chosen to avoid encountering any low order resonances during the inspiral.

 As shown in Fig.~\ref{fig:OffResonanceConvergence}, the differences between the OG and NIT orbital elements generally\footnote{The smallest values of mass ratio tested here do not align with this trend as the error due to the NIT becomes subdominant to the errors in the interpolating functions used for the terms in the equations of motion and/ or the numerical error in the ODE solver.} scale quadratically while the phases and the extrinsic values generally scale linearly with the mass ratio.
 This demonstrates that in the absence of low order orbital resonances, the full NIT formulation is valid and the equation implemented correctly in the code for generic Kerr inspirals.